 In February 1975, Fort Calhoun Station shut down for its first maintenance and refueling outage.
 It did not go well, its duration went long and its cost was more than expected.
 Something had to change.

 By the beginning of 1976, workers from different crafts – including steamfitters, general maintenance mechanics, machinists, electricians and more – were joining a new organization: Central Maintenance.
 At that time, a plan was formed to assist plant workers whenever they take a plant offline for maintenance or have a major project to complete.
 So far, it’s worked for 40 years.

-Jim Rawlings, working crew leader – steamfitter mechanics, remembers the hiring that was going on as OPPD filled the ranks of Central Maintenance and staffed Nebraska City Station, which was under construction.
+Jim Rawlings, working crew leader – steamfitter mechanics, remembers the hiring that occurred to fill the ranks of Central Maintenance and staff Nebraska City Station, which was under construction at the time.